decentralized-identity/sidetree/docs/Q-and-A.md

 ION is based on Sidetree - standard.

 ## *Q: Who owns ION?
 Just like Sidetree ION is [open source](https://github.com/decentralized-identity/ion/blob/master/LICENSE).
-Microsoft is an important sponsor.
+Microsoft has been an important sustaining sponsor, but no more than that.

+#### I will never enter a project where Microsoft is involved, they will never be decentralized?!
+_"Bill Gates does not enter projects of this nature just because he's a good person."_

+In brief: ION is free, open source, uncensorable.
+Full stop.

+_@csuwildcat_ [on twitter](https://twitter.com/csuwildcat/status/1375125876736548870): "It's a deterministic protocol that only requires math + an internet connection, that's it.
+There are no authorities, intermediaries, validators, or other points of centralization in ION, so the only thing you need to trust is literally math itself.
+Have a look at the code and see."

 ## *Q: When has ION been launched?
 March 2021 on the [Microsoft site](https://techcommunity.microsoft.com/t5/identity-standards-blog/ion-we-have-liftoff/ba-p/1441555): "We are excited to share that v1 of ION is complete and has been launched on Bitcoin mainnet".\